On average across the year,

 On average across the year, yes, Nevada, United States is colder than Jupiter, Florida .
 Nevada, United States has an average minimum temperature of 7°C/45°F and Jupiter, Florida has an average minimum temperature of 21°C/70°F.

-no, Nevada, United States has less rain than
+Does Nevada, United States have more rain than Jupiter, Florida?

 Nevada, United States's wettest month is December, with an average monthly rainfall of 69mm, which is drier than Jupiter, Florida's wettest month (August, with an average monthly rainfall of 258mm).